jfriedson/neural-network-cars/README.md

     - emergency brakes

 Each input is normalized to enhance the genetic algorithm's performance.\
-The network applies leakyRELU activation on the input and hidden layers and sigmoid activation on the output.\
+The network applies leakyRELU activation on the hidden layer and sigmoid activation on the output.\
 The network outputs are then denormalized and applied to the physical body of the car.